THIS BLANK PAGE

 You are not your worst moments

-It’s a pleasantly warm February Sunday in Minneapolis.
+It’s a pleasantly warm Sunday for February in Minneapolis.

 I’m sitting at the Starbucks on Excelsior (it’s a good one, if you’ve never been).
 The tables beside me have switched over three times with different people as I’ve written, read, and worked diligently throughout the afternoon.